ctx42/blog/content/post/gtm-1-requirements/index.md

 This is just the beginning of my journey to build a Go Testing Module from scratch, and I’m excited to see where it takes me.
 I’ve laid out the vision - readable tests, no dependencies, and a toolbox that grows with its users - and now it’s time to roll up my sleeves and make it real.
 Each step will bring its own challenges and trade-offs, and I’ll be sharing them all here as I go.
 Stick around for the ride!
 In the next post, we’ll dive into the first real hurdle: designing readable tests for the module itself when the assertion library we need doesn’t exist yet.
 How do we write clean assertions without the tools we’re building?
 It’s a classic chicken-and-egg puzzle, and I can’t wait to unpack how we’ll crack it.

 I’d love for you to check out the progress on Go Testing Module - head over to the project's [GitHub](https://github.com/ctx42/testing) to see the code and documentation in action.
 Feedback is always appreciated, whether it’s a suggestion, a bug report, or just your thoughts on the approach.
-Open an issue on GitHub or drop a message on [X](https://x.com/context42).
+Open an issue on GitHub or drop a message on X [@context42](https://x.com/context42).